 What about 50:1, 100:1 or 200:1 Tongkat Ali extracts?

-Modern herbal medicine is based on the science of phytochemistry not magic, hype or sales gimmicks.
+Modern herbal medicine is based on the science of phytochemistry not hype or sales gimmicks.
 Modern science-based herbalists have NOT relied on extraction ratio's as a valid method for evaluating herbal extracts for more than 20 years.
 This is because extraction ratio's can be wildly exaggerated (as is especially prevalent with Companies offering Tongkat Ali extract) and are completely unverifiable.
 The only verifiable method to evaluate herbs and herbal extracts is to check for the presence of chemical markers, the herb's fingerprint so to speak.
-We find most US products claiming to contain Tongkat Ali extract claim the standardization markers of glycosaponins, eurypeptides and polysaccharides, however this is just another form of marketing jargon to fool the layman into being impressed with something that's also unverifiable, and from a quality control perspective so general as to be meaningless.
+We find most US products claiming to contain Tongkat Ali extract claim the standardization markers of glycosaponins, eurypeptides and polysaccharides, however this is just another form of marketing jargon to fool the layman into being impressed with something that's largely unverifiable, and from a quality control perspective, too general.
 In the case of Tongkat Ali the actual chemical marker is Eurycomanone, the major quassinoid present in the roots of the plant.

 Testing Tongkat Ali Powder for Eurycomanone